-Aircon comes as standard in a lot of hot countries and will prove to be the best way to keep your husky cool.
+Aircon comes as standard in many hot countries and will prove to be the best way to keep your husky cool.

-Try to have at least one room in your house where the temperature is below 20 degrees Celcius.
-If you do not have aircon then you can opt for a couple of strategically placed fans or even better, a cool-air blower.
+Try to have at least one room in your house with temperatures below 20 degrees Celcius.
+If you do not have aircon, then you can opt for a couple of strategically placed fans or, even better, a cool-air blower.